 - Haukeliseter to Hellevassbu and Litlos

 Most popular cycling route

-Norway’s most popular cycle route is Rallarvegen (the Navvies’ Road).
-Covering a track of almost 100 kilometres, it takes you over spectacular high mountains and right down to Flåm and the Aurlandsfjord, or Voss.
+Norway’s most popular cycle route is Rallarvegen, the Navvies’ Road.
+Covering a track of almost 80 kilometres, it takes you over spectacular high mountains and down to the fjord at Flåm.